dm4rnde/docker-flask-app-base-apache2-wsgi-py3/README.md

 # Flask(-Apache2-wsgi-Python3-Ubuntu) Docker image

-To accommodate Flask app, with focus to run that Flask app on Apache 2 (while wsgi, Python 3 are also important).
+Environment set up to run Flask app, while Flask app uses Apache 2 (while wsgi, Python 3 are also important).

-In other words, from this image Docker container could be created that will have:
+In other words, from this image Docker container can be created that will have:

 - Apache (running web server);

-- wsgi support configured on Apache;
+- wsgi configured on Apache;

 - python3 and pip3 set up;